COS301-SE-2024/WorkWise-Central/docs/demo3/businessDocs/functionalRequirements.md

 - Clients of the company must receive an SMS when an employee is on their way to complete a job.

 #### Emails
-- The system should send an email to clients when an employee is on their way to complete a job.
+- The system should email clients when an employee is on their way to complete a job.
 - The system should have the option to automatically email an invoice to a client.
-- The system should send an email to clients with a link to be able to fill in a feedback form.
+- The system should email clients with a link to be able to fill in a feedback form.
 - The settings for emails must be changeable.

-## Reporting Subsystem
+## Analytics Subsystem
 - The system should be able to generate analytics:
    - The system must generate analytics about the inventory system.
    - The system must generate analytics about the clients of the business.
 The system should include any client feedback.